romanowski/blog/kleisli.md

 ##### Is Either a monad?

 Well, no it is not.
 But we won't let that stop us :-) First of all, monad is of kind `* -> *` while `Either`'s kind is `* -> * -> *` (that's fancy way of saying that `Monad` type constructor takes one type parameter while Either takes two).
 Then, you cannot compose Either without knowing whether it is `Right` or `Left`.
-Sometimes people say that `Either` lacks _bias_.
-Eg. had it been _right biased_ it would have been composable just like `Option` is by sticking to the `RightProjection` and bailing out on `LeftProjection`.
+Sometimes people say that `Either` lacks _bias_ e.g. had it been _right biased_ it would have been composable just like `Option` is by sticking to the `RightProjection` and bailing out on `LeftProjection`.
 But we can easily form it into `Monad` ourselves.
 We just have to use one of the most loathed Scala features called _type lambdas_ to curry `Either` type constructor into `* -> *`.
-Later on I'm going to show how to make syntax easier on eyes but for now let's stick to standard ways:
+Later on I'm going to show how to make syntax easier on the eyes but for now let's stick to standard ways:

 TODO link to github
 ```scala